opencooperativeecosystem/grants-process/README.md

 can be copied into a new thread to start the discussion for that month.

-[roles.md](./roles.md) is a description of the various roles in the grants process.
-If you are reading this, you are already playing a role!

 This process will likely evolve and changes can be made by creating pull requests to this repo and having discussions on [telegram group](https://t.me/joinchat/Bdq2d0yDFbjRbE2VPKqgrA).